-Why I keep meditating
+Why I keep meditating for health

-For my film I also interviewed Dr. Dean Ornish from the Preventive Medicine Research Institute.
+For my film, I also interviewed Dr. Dean Ornish from the Preventive Medicine Research Institute.
 Research has shown that his lifestyle program, which includes regular meditation, has the potential to reverse ageing on a cellular level by making our telomeres longer.
 Telomeres are little caps that sit on the end of our DNA like the ends of shoelaces.
 They shorten as we age.
 But Dr. Ornish’s research indicates that we have the potential to reverse or slow the ageing.
 It shows that genetic engineering doesn’t have to take place in a laboratory with expensive high tech equipment.

 We also know that meditation is like going to the gym.
 The more you do it, the bigger the benefits.
 Dr. Sara Lazar from Harvard looked at the brains of seasoned meditators who on average had meditated once a day for 40 minutes for about eight years.
 She showed that the more experienced the meditator, the bigger the change in brain structure.
 The more often they meditated, the stronger, fitter and younger their brains were.

-How you can start meditating
+How you can start meditating for health

 Finding time to meditate in our crazy, busy, hectic lives is the number one obstacle to meditation and finding 40 minutes every day like the pros in Dr. Lazar’s study is unrealistic for many of us.
 But I’m happy to say that this study indicates we need to find just 10 minutes a day for 16 weeks to get significant improvements in brain functioning.

 Starting with a program like The Mindful in May meditation challenge is a great way to kick start a new daily habit.
-But if you think that finding even a 10 minutes stretch of time is impossible, then you might like to consider the advice of Dr. Craig Hassed, one of the world’s leading experts in mind body medical research who is also the founding president of the Australian Teachers of Meditation Association.
+But if you think that finding even a 10 minutes stretch of time is impossible, then you might like to consider the advice of Dr. Craig Hassed, one of the world’s leading experts in mind-body medical research who is also the founding president of the Australian Teachers of Meditation Association.

-He says that two short five-minute meditations at the beginning of the day and early evening, can serve as full stops or moments of stillness to punctuate your day.
+He says that two short five-minute meditations at the beginning of the day and early evening can serve as full stops or moments of stillness to punctuate your day.
 He also suggests you could try a number of commas throughout the day as well.
-This might include a 30 second meditation before going into a meeting, or a one-minute session before lunch.
+This might include a 30-second meditation before going into a meeting or a one-minute session before lunch.

 This is an extract from Shannon Harvey’s blog.